yuluqinn/CCM-site/README.md

 The final project is due May 10.
 Please submit via email to instructors-ccm-spring2023@googlegroups.com **with the file name lastname1-lastname2-lastname3-ccm-final.pdf**.
 Make sure to include the names of all of your group members at the top of the document too.

 The final project will be done in groups of 3-4 students.
 A short paper will be turned in describing the project (approximately 6 pages).
-The project will represent either an substantial extension of one of the homeworks (e.g., exploring some new aspect of one of the assignments), implementing and extending an existing cognitive modeling paper, or a cognitive modeling project related to your research.
-We provide a list of project ideas [here](final_project_ideas.md), but of course you do not have to choose from this list.
+The project will represent either a substantial extension of one of the homeworks (e.g., exploring some new aspect of one of the assignments), implementing and extending an existing cognitive modeling paper, or a cognitive modeling project related to your research.
+We provide a list of project ideas [here](final_project_ideas.md), but of course, you do not have to choose from this list.

 **The final project must relate to computational cognitive modeling and cannot be a purely machine learning / data science project.** Thus, your project must connect, in some way, to the human mind and behavior.
 This could be collecting (informally) behavioral data to compare your computational model to.
 Or you could compare your model against results in the literature or particular dataset of human behavior or ratings.
 Or you could compare your algorithm with human intelligence in a more abstract sense.
 There are many ways to make the connection, but your final project must connect to cognitive modeling.

-Write-ups should be organized and written as a scientific paper.
+Your write-ups should be organized and written as a scientific paper.
 We encourage you to use this [latex template](https://dearmond.sharepoint.com/:f:/g/ExternalSharing/EkPg3O2j_z5IlfOZVeVgokEBIWGnSOwwaCWRc8a2hNwT2g?e=dzUT29).
 It must include the following sections: Introduction (with review of related work), Methods/Models, Results, and Discussion/Conclusion.
 Here is a good example:
 Singh, P., Peterson, J. C., Battleday, R. M., & Griffiths, T. L. (2020).
 End-to-end deep prototype and exemplar models for predicting human behavior.
 Proceedings of the 42nd Annual Conference of the Cognitive Science Society. [link here](https://arxiv.org/abs/2007.08723)

 Code submission is not required for the final project.